Cucumber, the wilted wolf..

 It was different this time.
 After her two near-death experiences during which she worked her way into becoming a House Wolf, she thrived on her special status.
 When her status became threatened because another sick animal required special care and occupied our tiny living room, she learned how to manipulate us through pretend near-death experiences.
 But now she is older—going on her 14th year—and the wilting felt different.
 As if she were defeated.

-We called the vet, Summer, who knew her well inside and out, having done the two surgeries and helped shepherd her through to health again.
+We called the vet, Summer, who knew her well inside and out, having done two previous surgeries and helping shepherd her through to health again.
 Summer could find nothing wrong.
 She did blood tests.
 They looked like those of a healthy young wolf.

 We didn’t know what to do.
 It was as if the fight had gone out of her.
-All those years of being born a runt and being a half-sized wolf in a world of fierce competition; finding a way to dominate wolves much larger than she; of leaping off waterfalls when no other wolf dared; of working herself into the house and then, when ousted, getting back in through pretend near-death experiences, had sapped her energy.
+All those years of being born a runt and being a half-sized wolf in a world of fierce competition—finding a way to dominate wolves much larger than her; leaping off waterfalls when no other wolf dared; working herself into the house and then, when ousted, getting back in through pretend near-death experiences—had sapped her energy.
 She just couldn’t do it any more.

 This time it felt real.
 She didn’t have as much fight, There was no (well, little) attempt at manipulation.
 I thought she was in the process of dying.
-Jean brought her down to meet a retreat group to give her a last chance to shine and communicate what she was so good at.
-They looked at the hanging head, drooping tail, with concern and pity.
+Jean brought her down to meet a retreat group to give her a last chance to shine and communicate, which she was so good at.
+They looked at the hanging head and drooping tail with concern and pity.
 She stood there passively as they tried to help her with healing hands and therapeutic touch.

-So, though it was a poor substitute, I had an idea. started to bring her in to the office cabin early every morning before working hours for special hand-prepared breakfast treats, and loving from Jean and myself.
+So, although it was a poor substitute, I had an idea.
+I started to bring her into the office cabin early every morning before working hours for special hand-prepared breakfast treats and loving from Jean and myself.
 It wasn’t the house.
-The ugly coyote has not been ousted and she wasn’t total queen anymore.
+The ugly coyote had not been ousted and she wasn’t total queen anymore.
 But at least she rated special, personal attention and connection.

 I am happy to report that she is recovering.
 It hasn’t been instant like during the “near-death” times when she recovered overnight once she was back in the house.
 She has not bounced back to her full self.
 Age and many battles do take their toll and it has been different this time.
 The wilting was real.
 She had been devastated.
 But there is light in her eyes once again, and there is a bit of spring in her step when she walks to the office, or sees her arch enemy, my malamute Talkeetna.

 It seems we have no more leeway.
-Regardless of other distractions and responsibilities to other animals, she needs her special attention for the rest of her life, with no further abandonments or disappointments.
-We will have to be very very careful of her feelings now.
+Regardless of other distractions and responsibilities to other animals, she needs her special attention for the rest of her life, with no further abandonment or disappointments.
+We will have to be very, very careful of her feelings now.
 Fortunately, taking care of her is a privilege and delight, and what she gives back is beyond measure.